AI Slop in 2026: The State of the AI-Generated Web (a 100-page report)

 - Search engines have started to demote pages whose textual and visual signatures cluster too tightly with the generator-default centroid.
 The demotion is not labeled "AI penalty"; it is labeled "Helpful Content".

 - The economic gap between generator-default sites and intentionally-built sites is widening.
-Mid-range agencies who sold "websites" are being squeezed; specialists who sell "an opinion about your website" are charging more than they did in 2022.
+Mid-range agencies who sold "websites" are being squeezed; specialists who sell "an opinion about your website" charge more than they did in 2022.

 If you only read this: